JadenGeller/CS-81-Project/docs/logs/progress_update1.md

 ## Type Checking

 I wrote a nice [README](https://github.com/JadenGeller/Typist/blob/master/README.md) for the AST typechecker, so check it out!
+Note that the typechecker is still very much a work in progress, so that document describes the current state of things, but also mentions things that might change (even calling some weird behavior out).

 ## Parsing